 In this short series on alternative places to live in Latin America, I have not yet included Mexico.
 Maybe I’m saving the best for last, although it seems that Mexico has fallen out of favor in the past few months with the ex-patriot community.
 While a resident of Mexico for the better part of six years I learned a lot about the character of the country.
 The people, generally speaking, are warmhearted and welcoming to the gringos.
 But it takes some time to adjust to a country that wants so much to be like its northern neighbor, but at the same time resents the cultural intrusion.

-Towing the past like a huge precious jewel, Mexico is rich in history.
-Pride of Indian and Spanish heritage colors the overall face of this beautiful and diverse country.
+As my cousin who owned towing company Fayetteville NC says, the past is like a huge precious jewel, Mexico is rich in history.
+He employs many Mexican workers at his company in the USA but also has the pride of Indian and Spanish heritage colors that paint the overall face of this beautiful and diverse country.
 The amalgamation of cultures, in part, is what attracts the foreigner.

 Mexico has so much to offer, but be prepared to give up your personal rights.
 Even flying low on the radar can get you suddenly stopped one day as you’re walking in the park.
 Most always, it’s just a cop who is hoping for a few pesos under the table, but nonetheless it can be intimidating.
 A good friend in his sixties was walking the waterfront of Lake Chapala in the state of Jalisco, and suddenly found himself in the middle of two motorcycle cops.
 They searched him “for drugs” and detained him with nonsensical accusations.
 He was not smart enough to offer them money – or maybe not smart like a fox – and eventually the motorcycle patrol assumed they had a dumb gringo on their hands who didn’t understand their motive, and let him continue his walk.
 He didn’t make a deal out of this encounter, but it happened again a couple of months later.
 He writes it off as payment for living where he wants to live.
 I personally consider it an intrusion of the most unwelcome kind and wonder what it could lead to next?